ruumiia/DataScienceProjects/README.md

 <h3> Exploratory Data Analysis Results </h3>

-<p> Q1.
-Which place has the most numerous cases of fire in general? </p>
+<h3> Q1.
+Which place has the most numerous cases of fire in general? </h3>

 <div align="center">